-The increased built-in storage and bandwidth cost your organization over $270/month alone.
 Suppose your organization does not benefit from the increased storage and bandwidth and doesn’t need the advanced insights, controls, and user/token capacity.
 In that case, you may want to consider downgrading to the Team plan instead.

 Your organization is on the Ultra plan.

 The Cloudsmith Ultra plan is best for teams tackling significant problems of scale that need Enterprise-grade compliance, performance, and support.
 If you are already an Ultra customer, that’s likely because this description matches your needs.
 Otherwise, if you need a customized quote, you can contact us (see below) to get one that fits your needs.